-If you’re traveling to the beautiful Aloha State on a well deserved Hawaii vacation and want to immerse yourself like a “local,” there would be no better way to do this than by eating what locals eat.
-There’s always the ubiquitous “spam musubi,” that you can find at most convenience stores or in many local fast food places that sell “bentos.”
-While most out of town folks may probably know by now what a spam musubi is (as it has been publicized and made fun at in many nationally televised food shows); many may not know what a bento is.
-Well, a bento is a pre-made Japanese meal, usually consisting of rice, fish or meat and pickled vegetables and packaged in a rectangular tin foil plate with a see-through plastic cover on it.
-You can find these bentos at many “okazuyas” along Waikiki or at food outlets in a number of major shopping centers.
-Even though, they’ve been sitting under a hot lamp for a while, they are still pretty tasty and generally run around $7 to $8 each.
+A bento is a pre-made Japanese meal, usually consisting of rice, fish or meat and pickled vegetables.
+And sellers typically package them in a rectangular tin foil plate with a see-through plastic cover on it.
+You can find bentos at many okazuyas or (Japanese styled delicatessens) along Waikiki or at food outlets in a number of major shopping centers.
+Even though they may be heated under a hot lamp for a while, they are still pretty tasty.
+They generally run around $7 to $8 each.
 Take it from someone who knows.
 That’s not so bad a price considering you’re in Hawaii.

 And if you really want to be adventurous, then you definitely must try Hawaiian style plate lunches.
-You can get them at lunch wagons near the beaches, at local drive inns like Zippy’s, at the iconic Rainbow Drive Inn on Kapahulu Avenue or at many local fast food eateries located throughout the state.
-Be prepared though to get of your Atkins diet and eat a lot of carbs.
+You can get them at lunch wagons near the beaches.
+Try them at local drive inn chain like Zippy’s.
+Sample them at the iconic Rainbow Drive-In on Kapahulu Avenue.
+Or eat them at many fast food eateries throughout the state.
+You’ll have to ditch your Atkins diet for a while because you’ll be eating a lot of carbs.
 A typical plate lunch consists of the standard two scoops of rice, macaroni or potato salad, kim chee and some sort of meat topped off with gravy.
-As someone born and raised here, I’m salivating like Pavlov’s dog just thinking about it now.
+You can also get plate lunches with chicken, chili, stew or fish as main dish.

 And of course, Panda Travel ®, Hawaii’s largest travel agency and travel wholesaler can take you to Hawaii at some of the best package deals that can be found on the Internet.
 We’ll save you some money on your travel so that you can spend your savings on some of the finest “local kine grinds” in the Hawaiian Islands.